TOYS, BACKGROUND CHECKS, AND MAKING JEFF BEZOS FILTHY RICH

 You seem a little overqualified.
 I mean… why would you wanna come back?
 You loved it that much huh?

-After feeling the condescending judgement come off this prick, I said at this point in my career, I was more focused on the environment than anything else and can adapt pretty easily.
+After feeling the condescending judgment come off this prick, I said at this point in my career, I was more focused on the environment than anything else and could adapt pretty easily.
 And quickly, if given the opportunity.

 Remember those phrases.
 They’re gold in interviews.
 Pure gold*.